schlepfilter/frp/doc/hello-world.md

 ```clojure
 (frp/activate)
 ```
 I activate the `greeting` event.
-Without this, the side effect will not be run.
+Without this, the side effect will not be `run`.

 ```clojure
 (greeting "hello world")